junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He leaves out the parts with the djinns and the nightmares.

-Meg bites her lip when Dean stops talking, deep in thinking.
+Meg bites her lip when Dean stops talking, deep in thought.

 Dean watches her face.
 "Spit it out."